 English Education Teacher

-1. Building the capacity of Nepali English teachers so they can teach English more effectively
+1. Support the capacity building of Nepali English teachers so they can teach English more effectively.

-2. Increasing English skills among students in grades 4-8
+2. Increase English skills among students in grades 4-8.

-3. Strengthening community support for English language learning
+3. Support the strengthening of community support for English language learning.

 Volunteers will find themselves in the role of co-learner rather than that of expert when it comes to their individual and co-teaching practices.
 In essence, Volunteers and Nepali teachers will engage in ongoing professional dialogue and co-teaching so they can identify, implement, and reflect on effective classroom practices suitable for the context of teaching and learning in Nepal.
 By taking on the role of co-collaborator, Volunteers work together with their counterpart teachers to build capacity.

-Volunteers with more teaching experience may find new challenges in grappling with finding the niche between best practices from past teaching assignments and best practices within the Nepali classroom.
-While building relationships and gaining trust among school leadership, teachers, and students, Volunteers will support Nepali teachers in developing their capacity to communicate in English and to teach English through the professional exchange of EFL (English as a Foreign Language) methods, techniques, and resources.
+While building relationships and gaining trust among school leadership, teachers, and students, Volunteers will also support Nepali English teachers to communicate in English and to adopt best practices for English as a Foreign Language methods, techniques, and resources.

-In addition to classroom teaching, Volunteers have the opportunity to work on a variety of projects that may include youth clubs, camps, school libraries, and girls’ education and empowerment initiatives.
-As an educator, Volunteers will promote gender equity and will help students from marginalized communities achieve positive education outcomes.
+In addition to classroom teaching, Volunteers have the opportunity to work alongside counterparts on a variety of projects that may include youth clubs, camps, school libraries, and girls’ education and empowerment initiatives.
+Volunteers will promote gender equity and will support students from marginalized communities in the achievement of positive education outcomes.

 COVID-19 Volunteer Activities

-• Bachelor of Arts/Bachelor of Science in any discipline and a strong desire to teach English, AND
+• Bachelor of Arts/Bachelor of Science in any discipline and a strong desire to teach English

 • 3 months, 10 hours/month, or 30 hours of English, foreign language, or literacy tutoring experience with primary, middle, or high school students or adults.

-• Bachelor’s degree in Early Childhood, Middle School, or Elementary Education; or
+• Bachelor’s degree in Early Childhood, Middle School, or Elementary Education.

 • A demonstrated history of classroom teaching, and/or an expressed desire to continue teaching after Peace Corps service.